2018-19 RPP Task Force Budget Recommendations

 Based on the January Governor’s Budget proposal, the operating divisions were told very early in the spring to expect possible budget cuts in 2018-19.
 However, divisions were not asked to develop specific reduction plans for 2018-19 nor were budget hearings conducted as in prior budget cycles.

 Recommendations of the Resource Planning Task Force

 The CSU continues to face a set of key issues.
 Graduation rates and time to degree continue to be discussed systemwide and in Sacramento.
 Deferred maintenance and capital funding are continuing important issues.
 Of note, however, is that some analysts are concerned with the possible effect of major changes in federal policy, especially changes to federal health care programs.
-Also of concern is a risk of economic downturn in 2017-18 and beyond, which may affect the system’s ability to garner new funding for these very important priorities.
+Also of concern is a risk of economic downturn which may affect the system’s ability to garner new funding for these very important priorities.

 The campus may face key choices with regard to enrollment growth.
 Enrollment growth is the primary funding mechanism through which the campus can capture additional revenues that are important to the University.
 However, the campus is near its master plan enrollment limit.
 The campus may have to adapt to accommodate more students, while continuing to improve quality, using both traditional and creative strategies.
 These accommodations should be carefully discussed by financial and strategic planners, as well as within any new campus master plan.

 The Task Force would like to acknowledge the continued hard work and resolve shown by the entire university community.
 CSULB remains a vital, premiere institution of higher education.
 This would not be possible without the energy, creativity, dedication and positive attitude of our faculty, staff and students.